projectcalico/calico/master/reference/cni-plugin/configuration.md

 A specific IP address can be chosen by using [`CNI_ARGS`](https://github.com/appc/cni/blob/master/SPEC.md#parameters) and setting `IP` to the desired value.

-By default, Calico IPAM will assign IP addresses from all the available IP Pools.
+By default, Calico IPAM will assign IP addresses from all the available IP pools.

 Optionally, the list of possible IPv4 and IPv6 pools can also be specified via the following properties: